BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![Noisy Student Training](./noisy_student_training.png)

-## FAPE loss and auxiliary losses
+## Frame Aligned Point Error (FAPE) loss and auxiliary losses
+The main structural loss function, used in the course of training of AlphaFold2, is called Frame Aligned Point Error (FAPE).

+Basically, for each residue it measures a "robustified" version of L2-norm of all the heavy atoms, compared to ground truth.
+And then it sums those deviations under L1-norm.
+Apparently, such approach is more robust to outliers.
+Interestingly, it is also capable of distinguishing between stereoisomers.
+FAPE can either include or ignore aminoacid radicals and $\chi$ angles.

-The main structural loss function, used in the course of training of AlphaFold2, is called FAPE.
-However, the loss used for training is a weighted average of the main one and auxiliary losses:
+However, the loss used for training is a weighted average of the main FAPE and auxiliary losses:

 * $\mathcal{L}_{FAPE}$ is FAPE loss
 * $\mathcal{L}_{aux}$ is a loss from auxiliary metrics in structure module